FAQ pages seem like a very logical and simple type of content to publish on your business website.

 Now, you absolutely need to target common questions within your content and SEO strategy.
 Almost all of the custom content plans we build for our clients include answers to common questions of their target market.

-There’s right way to go about it – list excerpts of questions on one page, and link them to answers on separate, small, dedicated pages.
+There’s a right way to go about it – list excerpts of questions on one page, and link them to answers on separate, small, dedicated pages.

 Each of the individual Q&A pages targets just ONE question.